-- A pupil's safeguarding file will be transferred, in its entirety, to the educational establishment where the child moves to, unless there is ongoing legal action, within 5 days, in line with KCSIE 2021 and the Halton STAR Protocol. - The safeguarding file will be sent securely to the DSL at the receiving school - A receipt will be obtained at time of transfer and the responsibility for the safeguarding records will pass to the receiving school - The educational establishment where the pupil attends at statutory school leaving age (18) will securely retain the safeguarding records until the child's 25th birthday.
+- A pupil's safeguarding file will be transferred, in its entirety, to the educational establishment where the child moves to, unless there is ongoing legal action, within 5 working days of admission, in line with KCSIE 2022 and the Halton STAR Protocol (see Appendix D). - The safeguarding file will be sent securely to the DSL at the receiving school - A receipt will be obtained at time of transfer and the responsibility for the safeguarding records will pass to the receiving school (See Appendix E) - The educational establishment where the pupil attends at statutory school leaving age (18) will securely retain the safeguarding records until the child's 25th birthday.
 Safeguarding records will then be destroyed securely - School will seek advice from Halton's Safeguarding Children in Education Officer if any staff are unclear about any aspects of safeguarding record keeping.